marolAI/seams-workshop.github.io/_practical/01_design.md

 Intermittently check how long a program has been running and offer the user a chance to cancel tasks that are taking too long.

 <b>1.
 Design  diagram/ process flow in high level pseudo-code:</b>
 step a.
-Running program
+Check Running programs

 steb b.
+Program check if running time is >= 5 minutes

+step c.

 <b>2.
 The plan as a series of implementation steps </b>